🔍 공개 퀴즈 검색

 What makes a satisfying climax?

-1. It's longest section
+1. Being longest section of story

-3. It introduces new elements
+3. Introducing new elements unexpectedly

 What is in medias res?

-2. Starting the story in the middle of action ✓
+1. Starting the story in the middle of action ✓

-3. The theme or message
+3. The theme or message of story

 4. A type of character or person